paulcarlos/multi-country_rainfall_diarrhoea_mortality_2023/README.md

 # rainfall_diarrhoea_mortality

-Modelling rainfall associations between rainfall and diarrhoeal mortality
+These R codes are for the research entitled: "Association between rainfall and mortality due to diarrhoeal diseases by climate classification: a multi-country modelling study"